alire-project/alire.ada.dev/transition_from_gnat_community.md

 solution is that you do not have access to all the libraries of the Alire ecosystem.

+### How to install

+Extract all the archives listed below under the same root directory.

+If you only want to use the tools from GNAT Studio, you should just have to run GNAT Studio executable from `bin/` directory.

+If you want to use the command line, add the `bin/` directory from your root installation to the PATH environment variable.

-### Compiler and debugger
+### Compiler, GPRbuild, and debugger

-Builds of GNAT FSF and GDB are available in the Alire GNAT-FSF-builds
+Builds of GNAT FSF, GPRbuild, and GDB are available in the Alire GNAT-FSF-builds
 repository: https://github.com/alire-project/GNAT-FSF-builds/releases

 ### IDE